-Read my blog story about this trip, “Descending the Food Chain: Backpacking Glacier National Park’s Northern Loop” (which is premium content, requiring a subscription), in which I share the story and many photos from the multi-day hike described in much greater detail in this e-guide; or see my story “The Best Backpacking Trip in Glacier National Park” (which is free for anyone to read).
-See a menu of all of my stories about Glacier National Park, or scroll down to Glacier on my All National Park Trips page.
+Read my blog story about this trip, “Descending the Food Chain: Backpacking Glacier National Park’s Northern Loop” (which requires a paid subscription to read in full), in which I share the story and many photos from the multi-day hike described in much greater detail in this e-book; or see my story “The Best Backpacking Trip in Glacier National Park” (which is free for anyone to read).

-Purchase this e-guide NOW to begin planning your backpacking trip on the amazing Northern Loop in Glacier National Park!
+Purchase this e-book NOW to begin planning the backpacking trip the best backpacking trip in Glacier National Park!

 This e-book bundle gives you a more than 20% discount on three popular e-guides to classic national park backpacking trips—a combined $57.85 value: “The Complete Guide to Backpacking the Teton Crest Trail in Grand Teton National Park” describes the best itinerary and several variations, ranging from 35 to 39 miles, for incomparable views of the Teton Range (photo above), gorgeous …